 - Build a snow fort or tunnel in your backyard

-- Visit The Ice Castles
+- Visit the Ice Castles

 - Hide Easter eggs in the snow and dig for buried treasure